Child psychotherapy: Psychoanalytic child psychotherapy

+A 2025 systematic review found that psychosocial interventions, particularly those involving both parent and child (multicomponent) or parent-only approaches, were more effective than standard care or no intervention in reducing disruptive behaviors among children.
+These findings support the implementation of evidence-based psychosocial treatments in child psychotherapy practices.

 Evidence-based child and adolescent psychiatry

 There are various therapeutic assessments to address mental health concerns among children and adolescents.
 Some approaches are backed by strong scientific evidence, while some are not.
 Some research suggests that it is the quality of the relationship with the therapist, rather than the particular form of therapeutic intervention, that is the strongest factor in helping change develop.

 Parent–infant psychotherapy

 If the normal course of secure attachment between parent and infant is disrupted, parent–infant psychotherapy is a catch-all term to describe psychotherapies that either aim to restore this bond or to work with vulnerable parents to overcome disruption and prevent further occurrence.
 Examples of this kind of therapy include, "Watch, Wait, Wonder," and psychoanalytic parent-infant psychotherapy.
 Many of these techniques require a three-way relationship between the parent, child, and therapist.
 During therapy sessions, the parent may express his or her thoughts and feelings which are based on a combination of factors including: